li the divisor, then divw

 blr

-The li names the divisor outright — it's the number being loaded. divw does signed division and throws the remainder away.
+The li tells you the divisor outright. divw does signed division; the remainder is discarded.

 We've eased this lesson's optimizer back a notch to keep the divide this honest.
 At the setting the rest of the course runs under, dividing by a constant turns into something far stranger — you'll pull that apart later.